Dujakë: Demographics

 The all-Albanian village's first inhabitants were from the Noci family, joined later by such families as the Muslija, Bushati, Alija, Gaxherri, Llolluni, Knushi, Frrokaj, Luli, Mazreku, and Shoshi, from such tribes as the Thaçi and the Berisha.

 Both Muslims and Christians live here, though there is no mosque or church in town.
 The Muslims use the Skivjan mosque, while the Christians worship at the Plançor church.
+The population speak in the Gheg dialect of the Albanian language.

 The population has declined due largely to emigration.

 Economy

 The economy of Dujakë is supported largely by remittance from emigrants, including many in Switzerland, Germany, Austria, France, the Netherlands, and the United States.
 These funds support the individuals’ families as well as, more broadly, the national military and educational system and the village's infrastructure.
 On such project is a joint effort between the Gjakova Municipality and the Italian contingent of the NATO Kosovo Force toward sewer and road maintenance.

 Agriculture in Dujakë has shifted from livestock sale to subsistence, given declining markets.
 Some service and manufacturing enterprises are active, including lumber.